mattclarke/advent_of_code_20/README.md

 This was useful too:
 https://en.m.wikipedia.org/wiki/Modular_multiplicative_inverse

+Another completely different solution from the web is to start counting up in step-size of one of the ids until it coincides with one of the other ids then multiple the step-size by the new id then continue until it hits another id and then multiple the step-size again and so on.
+I've not tried this though...

 ## Day 14
 ### Part 1
 * Relatively simple, some conversion from and to binary representation